srinivassaitangudu/helpers1/docs/work_tools/dev_system/all.runnable_repo.reference.md

 - A `devops` dir contains all the code needed to build and run a container for both development, testing, and deployment

+## Managing common files

+- When creating runnable repos or dirs, many files are copied from the template files in `//helpers`
+- Some of these files are customized; however, many remain unchanged
+- When changes are made to the files in `//helpers`, the corresponding files in their respective runnable repos or dirs need to be identified and replaced with the new copies
+- This manual copying and comparison approach requires a lot of effort and becomes increasingly difficult to maintain as the number of runnable repos and dirs grows
+- There is no way to "source control" shared files because the files themselves are used to create the repos

+- The solution is to apply a symlink approach for all common files
+- All the template files are initially copied and customized based on the requirements
+- After customization, those that remain unchanged are deleted and replaced with symbolic links to the corresponding template files in `//helpers`
+- If any changes are made in `//helpers`, those changes are automatically propagated to all the linked files
+- The symlinked files should not be directly editable.
+If a symlinked file needs to be customized, it should first be staged for modification by replacing the symlink with a copy of the file

 ## Building a Docker container

 - Code and tests need to be run inside a corresponding Docker container